ManojG1978/aks-training/README.md

    `docker images`\
    `docker run -it  ubuntu`

+3. Switch to the NGINX playground.
+We'll quickly spin up an NGINX Webserver and access a static site from a browser.
+[Navigate to the docker playgroud](https://www.katacoda.com/courses/docker/create-nginx-static-web-server).
+Try a few of docker commands:
+`docker exec -it containerId /bin/sh`
+`docker pull debian`
+`docker rmi imageName`

 ## Lab 2: Running containers on Azure Container Instances

 1) Start the Azure Cloud Shell.